DecisionsDev/decisions-analytics/README.md

 It encompasses Python Jupyter notebooks that apply data science to automated decisions to get business insights and to understand how business rules and ML models have participated to the decision making.

 ## Decision logics
-We cover the following use cases:
+We cover the following sample use cases:
    * Loan approval
    * Client loyalty program